On the effect of rotation on the life-span of analytic solutions to the $3D$ inviscid primitive equations: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the anonymous referees for carefully reading the paper and for their useful remarks.
 Q. Lin would like to thank University of Victoria for the kind and warm hospitality where part of this work was completed, and would like to thank Xin Liu for interesting discussions.
 The work of E.S.
 Titi\ was supported in part by the Einstein Stiftung/Foundation - Berlin, through the Einstein Visiting Fellow Program.
 The work of S. Ibrahim was supported by NSERC grant (371637-2019).
 The work of T. Ghoul was supported by SITE (Center for Stability, Instability, Turbulence and Experiments).